HeapStats/SamplePlugin/README.md

 # SamplePlugin
-Sample plugin for HeapStatsFXAnalyzer to use as template project.
+Sample plugin for HeapStats Analyzer to use as template project.

 ## Build